Back

 Artistic Integrity Agreement

-It is unethical, constitutes plagiarism, and often violates copyright law simply to copy another work or image (even in another medium) and represent it as one’s own.
-If College Board determines in its sole discretion that you have violated any part of this plagiarism policy, such as by failing to properly attribute preexisting works, using Artificial Intelligence tools, or attempting to pass off another’s work as your own, College Board may decline to score your submission or cancel your score.
+If College Board determines in its sole discretion that you have violated any part of this artistic integrity agreement, such as by failing to properly attribute preexisting works, using generative AI tools, or attempting to pass off another’s work as your own, College Board may cancel your score.

 Overlap Among Portfolio Types